Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 Description: Image result for images of pointing finger

-ITC may be availed only if Goods/services are used for business purposes.
+ITC may be availed only if goods/services are used for business purposes.

 Description: Image result for images of pointing finger